 - Human papillomavirus

 For instance, there are different reactions from a tetanus shot, but most side effects are mild, such as low-grade fever or soreness at the injection site.
-However, if you experience a severe side effect lasting more than six months, you may be eligible for compensation under the VICP.
+However, if you experience a severe side effect lasting over six months, you may be eligible for compensation under the VICP.

 Although the VICP covers most vaccines routinely administered in the United States, it does not extend to those given during outbreaks, such as the COVID-19 vaccine or boosters.
 If you suffered injury or a loved one died due to this particular vaccine or booster shot, you may be entitled to compensation, not from the VICP but from the Countermeasures Injury Compensation Program (CICP).